esieabot-ai

 Use in C

-You can use the esieabot-ai library directly in a C program like this :
+You can use the esieabot-ai library to find a color circle directly in a C program like this:

 #include "esieabot-ai.h"